mayer79/effectplots/README.md

 **{marginalplot}** provides high-quality plots for modeling.

-Per feature and feature value, the main function `marginal()` calculates
+The main function `marginal()` calculates

-- average observed response (and std),
+- average observed response (with std),
-- average predicted values (and std),
+- average predicted values (with std),
-- partial dependence, and
+- partial dependence,
+- counts, and
-- counts/weights.
+- weight sums
+per feature and feature value.

 The workflow is as follows: